Sign up now for a

 A huge boulder, crisscrossed with hand-woven vines, hung from a massive branch of a large tree.
 Several of the natives pulled the stone back until it reached its highest arc.
 Then, upon a signal, they released the stone and it swung heavily toward Charles.

-Marilyn saw it hit the altar dead center, heard the thud of rock against rock, saw the fine spray of blood and brain and skull.
+Marilyn saw it hit the altar dead center like a sledgehammer, heard the thud of rock against rock, and saw the fine spray of blood and brain and skull.
 His legs jumped and twitched, much like the boar, and then lay still.
-Marilyn screamed, but her voice was lost among the celebration of the Watuzi.
+Marilyn screamed, but her voice was lost in the celebration of the Watuzi.

 She struggled weakly as they came for her, tied her roughly to the stone still wet and red with new blood.